The Ultimate Ignition Poker Review

 I also always highly recommend trying to negotiate a better bonus with a poker site that what’s advertised online.

 It won’t always work, but especially if you’re depositing more than a couple hundred dollars, the 50% or so of the time that it will work makes it worth the effort.

 Live chat has recently been added, which is a must from this spoiled antisocial player.

-The e-mail support is very-good-to-excellent.
+The e-mail address support is very-good-to-excellent.
 I sent in several test questions and had delays of: 2 hours, 1 hour, and 20 minutes before I received an adequate reply.